Sonic Advance: Legacy

 In 2009, Official Nintendo Magazine named Sonic Advance among the best games for Nintendo consoles.
 Later that year, they ranked the game 75th on a list of greatest Nintendo games, calling it "the finest Sonic game since the Mega Drive golden years and remains a 2D classic.
 GamesRadar called it the 13th best Sonic game in 2017.
 The same year, USgamer named it the sixth best, stating that while it did not feel like the classic Genesis games, its graphics were "gorgeous", which helped make the game a standout for the franchise.

 Sonic Advance was the first Sonic game released for a Nintendo console.
-GamesRadar considered this significant, as Nintendo and Sega were fierce rivals throughout the 1990s; Sonic Advance helped end this rivalry by "reducing Sonic's die-hard brand loyalty to a distant memory from the halcyon-toned 1990s".
+GamesRadar considered this to be highly significant as Nintendo and Sega were fierce rivals throughout the 1990s; Sonic Advance helped end this rivalry by "reducing Sonic's die-hard brand loyalty to a distant memory from the halcyon-toned 1990s".
 The two companies worked closely in the following years, collaborating for the first time in 2003 with F-Zero GX.
 In 2007, both Sonic and Nintendo's mascot Mario featured in Mario & Sonic at the Olympic Games.
 Nintendo Power wrote that Sonic—created as opposition to Nintendo—seemed at home on Nintendo consoles; GamesRadar said Sega and Nintendo were now "like old friends".

 Sonic Advance was also the first Sonic game developed by Dimps.
 Sega continued to contract the company in following years to create many games in the series.
 The first of these were two sequels to Sonic Advance—Sonic Advance 2 (2002) and Sonic Advance 3 (2004).
 Dimps also developed the Nintendo DS games Sonic Rush (2005) and Sonic Rush Adventure (2007), the handheld versions of Sonic Colors (2010), Sonic Generations (2011), and Sonic Lost World (2013), and co-developed Sonic the Hedgehog 4 (2010) and the PlayStation 2 and Wii versions of Sonic Unleashed (2008) with Sonic Team.
 Several journalists have noted that Dimps' handheld games have received consistently better reviews than Sonic Team's home console games.
 GamesRadar wrote this was because Dimps "managed to keep the spirit" of the original games alive in theirs.